lorddrago12/BASIC-Programming-Language/README.md

 # 🧠 Mini BASIC Interpreter (Lexer + Shell)

-this is a mini BASic Interperter which i made because I'm trying to make my own language using python and i wll also add more features.
+this is a mini BASIC Interpreter which i made because I'm trying to make my own language using python and i wll also add more features.

 ---